 Quick compliance with environmental laws and regulations in various countries

 The Brother Group has updated the Brother Group Green Procurement Standards as necessary to comply with various countries' environmental laws and regulations, which are constantly being extended in scope.
 The standards are released in Japanese, English, Chinese (simplified and traditional), and Vietnamese.
-Based on the Brother Group Green Procurement Standards, the Brother Group restricts the inclusion of certain chemical substances in all goods which are supplied to the Brother Group: Chemical substances/substance groups the use of which is restricted globally in accordance with laws and regulations, etc. are specified as "RoHS" and "Prohibited substances excluding RoHS," and are designated as "prohibited chemical substances (Level A)," and their content in goods is managed.
-Meanwhile, controlled chemical substances specified in chemSHERPA, the system endorsed by the Ministry of Economy, Trade and Industry of Japan, are designated as "controlled chemical substances (Level B)," and their content in goods is managed.
+Based on the Brother Group Green Procurement Standards, the Brother Group restricts the inclusion of certain substances in all goods which are supplied to the Brother Group, the use of substances is restricted globally in accordance with laws and regulations, etc. and they are designated as "prohibited chemical substances (Level A)," and their content in goods is managed.
+Meanwhile, controlled substances specified in chemSHERPA, the system endorsed by the Ministry of Economy, Trade and Industry of Japan, are designated as "controlled substances (Level B)," and their content in goods which are supplied to the Brother Group is managed.

 To help build society for sustainable development, the Brother Group encourages the suppliers to actively work on the conservation of biological diversity and formulate plans to reduce greenhouse gas emissions.